The Bee Gees Sing and Play 14 Barry Gibb Songs: Instrumental division

 /And I'll Be Happy backed by The Bee Gees early in 1965, whilst The Gibb brothers had written both sides of his follow-up single.
 He later went on to find success with Graham Bonnet in the UK-based duo the Marbles, who had a hit with "Only One Woman" written by the Bee Gees and produced by Barry Gibb and Maurice Gibb with Robert Stigwood.

 Releases

 The original issue of the LP on Leedon is extremely rare; even the 1967 reissue on the Australian budget Calendar label is rarely seen.
-The album was not issued outside of Australia until it was issued on CD until 2013, when it was released as part of a box set, Festival Album Collection: 1965–1967.
+The album was not issued outside of Australia until it was issued on CD in 2013, when it was released as part of a box set, Festival Album Collection: 1965–1967.

 The "Bee Gees" is spelled with an apostrophe on the front cover, but not on the rear sleeve or labels – and unlike on any of their single releases.